noahehall/theBookOfNoah/0current/scripting.md

   - related vars
     - `PWD` prints the working directory
+    - `OLDPWD` the previous dir if there is one
     - `dirs` prints all the directories in the stack, dependent on using `pushd` and `popd`
     - echo `DIRSTACK` prints the current working directoy ?